chozelinek/sacoco/tutorial.md

 # unzip the file
 7z x -odata/contemporary/source data/contemporary/source/rezeptewikiorg-20140325-history.xml.7z rezeptewikiorg-20140325-history.xml
 ```

+> TIP: if you are just testing, you can skip this step.
+You can find an excerpt of this file in the `test/conteporary/source/` folder.

 The relatively small 19.8M file becomes a monster of 1.21G.
 This figure can give you an slight idea of the daunting task of extracting manually information from this file.
 We use a python script instead (`wikiextractor.py`) to automatically extract and structure the following information: